Treating data as property would be terrible for you

 Data: Our lives, by the numbers

-The rationale for Yang's approach to data -- that is, our "likes," our queries, our reading, our political leanings, etc. -- is based on the dollar value it represents for tech companies.
+The rationale for Yang's approach to data -- that is, our "likes," our queries, our reading, our political leanings -- is based on the dollar value it represents for tech companies.

-It's hard to understate how quickly corporate actors are expanding their ability to monetize our data.
-The same day Limp made assurances about privacy upgrades, he introduced a new Alexa feature that monitors users' emotional state

 The types of data companies can gather is also growing.
 Google, for instance, owns seven products -- seven! -- that each boast over a billion monthly users.
 And for each product any given customer uses (say Gmail, an Android operating system, the Chrome browser and Google Search), Google can form a more complete profile of their behavior.
 That profile directs product development, but more importantly, it shapes advertising.